 7. Ask for a rating or review

 Providing feedback to the app, service, or product is highly useful.
 Push notifications focused on the quality rating give clear instructions on what needs to be done.
-Finally, the goal here is a quality improvement for future users.
+Finally, the goal here is quality improvement for future users.

 8. Use emojis